shtnsl/math-sdk/games/0_0_cluster/readme.txt

 Freegame:
 All board positions start with a 1x multiplier - for every winning cluster, the multiplier value at that position is doubled (up to 512x)
-A minimum of 3 scatters are required for re-triggers
+There is a global multiplier, which increases by +1 for every freespin and does not reset on each spin A minimum of 3 scatters are required for re-triggers